 - scaling or thickening of the skin on your breast, which is also known as peau d’orange

-If you have any oil cyst, the lump is probably the only symptom you’ll notice.
-These cysts can show up on mammograms, but they’re usually diagnosed with a breast ultrasound.
+Similar to a lump caused by fat necrosis, a lump is probably the only symptom you’ll notice with an oil cyst.
+These cysts might show up on mammograms, but they’re usually diagnosed with a breast ultrasound.

 Necrosis means cell death, which happens when cells do not get enough oxygen.
 When fatty breast tissue gets damaged, a lump of dead or damaged tissue can form.
 Fatty breast tissue is the outer layer of the breast beneath the skin.

 Fat necrosis is a side effect of breast surgery, radiation, or other trauma, such as an injury to the breast.
 The most common cause is surgery, including: